Learning the art of creative styling and photography in a workshop in France.

 Of course it was perfect!

-My partner Genevieve from Australia was a blast to be partnered up with.
+My partner Genevieve from Australia was a blast to be paired up with.

 She just wanted to style one framed art piece that she purchased brocante shopping so Heather propped it up on this old wagon.